appwrite/demo-todo-with-react/README.md

 ## 🎬 Getting Started

 ### 🤘 Create Appwrite Project
-The easiest way to get started with Appwrite is by [signing up for Appwrite Cloud](https://cloud.appwrite.io/).
+The easiest way to get started with Appwrite is by [signing up for Appwrite Cloud](https://cloud.appwrite.io/) and creating a new project.

 > If you want to try self-hosting Appwrite, follow our simple [Self-Hosting Guide](https://appwrite.io/docs/self-hosting) to get Appwrite up and running in no time.
 You can either deploy Appwrite on your local machine or, on any cloud provider of your choice.